 Energy and Infrastructure Projects

 Lance Brasher is the head of the firm’s North American Energy and Infrastructure Projects Group.
-He has served for more than 20 years of experience in the acquisition, development, financing and restructuring of energy assets and other infrastructure projects in the United States and around the world.
-Mr. Brasher has advised diversified energy companies, utilities, private investment firms and financial institutions in all phases of solar, wind and other renewable energy projects; gas and coal-fired power plants; electricity transmission lines; coal gasification facilities; LNG and natural gas processing facilities; natural gas pipelines; railways; and sports facilities.
+He has served for more than 20 years as lead lawyer in complex acquisition, financing and development transactions involving energy and infrastructure facilities in the United States and around the world.
+Mr. Brasher has advised diversified energy companies, utilities, private investment firms and financial institutions in all phases of solar, wind and other renewable energy projects; gas and coal-fired power plants; transmission lines; electric distribution assets; LNG and gas processing facilities; natural gas pipelines; and sports facilities.